 Disaster and Emergency Services

-The LEPC is a group of public and private agencies that meets the third Thursday of each month at 3 p.m. in the basement of the Law Enforcement Center to plan for all hazards in the county.
+The LEPC is a group made up of representatives of public and private agencies.
+It meets the third Wednesday of each month at 3 PM in the basement of the Law Enforcement Center to plan and coordinate responses to all hazards in the county.